SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 as well as some additional members.
-The second use, `@attached(extension, conformances: OptionSet)`, tells you that `@OptionSet` adds one or conformance to the `OptionSet` protocol.
+The second use, `@attached(extension, conformances: OptionSet)`, tells you that `@OptionSet` adds conformance to the `OptionSet` protocol.
 The `@OptionSet` macro
 extends the type that you apply the macro to, to add conformance to the `OptionSet` protocol.